Walkman100/PixelRoot/README.md

   - if that app doesn't work (didn't for me), use [`bash adb-remount-insecure.sh`](adb-remount-insecure.sh) after extracting the proper ADBD from the app apk and pushing it to /sdcard
   - if ADB doesn't pick up your phone at all even after disabling and re-enabling USB debugging, reboot your phone to reset ADBD
 - run [`bash "adb push extracted apps.sh"`](adb%20push%20extracted%20apps.sh) to forcefully push the data to the phone, then set the proper permissions on the files so they can be accessed by apps

+What Did actually work for me:
+- it seems to be that adb-restore doesn't restore the APKs, and if an app isn't installed it doesn't install the data...
+- I simply ran the first section of [`adb push extracted apps.sh`](adb%20push%20extracted%20apps.sh) to install the APKs
+- then ran `adb restore backup.ab` to get everything working